ervinne13/react-tdd/about_the_code.md

 Aside from what linter checks, in this document we'll be dicussing about the notations, keywords, and other standards that should be observed when working with this code.

-## Section 1: Parts of the System & Folder Structure
+## Section 1: Server Code Structure

 ### 1.1 Modules